fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 Mail sent successfully
 ```

-In the preceding example, we have sent an email from our Gmail ID to the
-receivers.
-The user name variable will store your email ID.
-In the
-password variable, either you can enter your password or else you can
-prompt for password using the `getpass` module.
-Here, we
-prompt for the password.
-Next, the sender variable will have your name.
-Now we are going to send this email to multiple receivers.
-Then, we
-included subject, from, and to for that email.
-Then in
-`login(),` we mentioned our username and password variables.
-Next, in `sendmail()`, we mentioned the sender, receivers, and
-text variables.
-So, using this process, we have sent the email
-successfully.

 Now, we will look at one more example of sending an email with an
 attachment.
 In this example, we are going to send an image to the